Infineon/secure-sockets/README.md

 ## TCP/IP and security stacks

 The secure sockets library has been designed to support different flavors of the TCP/IP stack or security stack.
-Currently, lwIP and mbed TLS are the default network and security stacks respectively.
+Currently, lwIP and Mbed TLS are the default network and security stacks respectively.
 Therefore, any application that uses the secure sockets library must ensure that the following COMPONENTS are defined in the code example project's Makefile.

 To do so, add `LWIP` and `MBEDTLS` components to the Makefile.
 The Makefile entry would look like as follows: